benbaptist/minecraft-wrapper/README.md

 [Wrapper events](https://docs.google.com/spreadsheets/d/1Sxli0mpN3Aib-aejjX7VRlcN2HZkak_wIqPFJ6mtVIk/edit?usp=sharing)

 </br></br>Check the 'example-plugins' folder to see some example plugins.
+These are very useful for seeing hwo the API functions.
 <ul>
 <li>template.py does nothing - it is just the shell of a plugin to work off of.</li>
 <li>example.py contains some actual functions. </li>